-1982 Original 15-year cable television franchise agreement passed by City Council action, Ordinance 4231.
-New 3% franchise fee 2001 New agreement also requires a \$1 per month per account PEG access support subscriber fee which must be spent on cable access channel capital 2003 January 2003, MCM expands on-screen community bulletin board for use by local groups and organizations. revenue dedicated to equipment.
-2005 MCM expands media literacy curriculum and creates digital 1999 General Fund.
-Telecommunications Fund implemented in anticipation of successful completion of 2001 City contracts with McMinnville Community Media (MCM), a non-profit corporation, newly formed to operate the local learning lab for computer editing and production. new franchise agreement access channel.
-2006 January 2006, Major upgrade and "past sins" negotiations with TCI Cablevision of Oregon dba AT&T Broadband.
-2001 McMinnville Community Media (MCM) contracts with Multnomah County Television of mcm11.org website, allowing form submittal and easy access to program listings.
-2001 New franchise agreement with TCI Cablevision of (MCTV) to operate the local access channel until MCM can lease space, construct 2007 Estimated "past sins" balance remaining at July 1, 2007 is ~\$120,000.
-Oregon dba AT&T Broadband signed and becomes effective July 1, 2001. technical connections to McMinnville Marketplace location, and open a new studio.
-2008 MCM purchases a government surplus cargo van transforming it into a multi-camera mobile 2001 New agreement raises franchise fee from 3% to 5%.
-City Council dedicates 2.25% of raised franchise fee to the Telecommunications Fund and 2.75% to the General Fund.
-2001 City receives \$453,500 from TCI / AT&T a combination of \$352,500 of "past sins money", \$75,000 for MCM to begin operating the local access channel by July 1, 2001, and ~\$26,000 for move to McMinnville Marketplace.
-2009 production truck.
-"Past sins" settlement remainder of \$32,200 and accrued interest of \$11,000 paid to MCM.
-Remaining accrued interest of about \$40,000 to be paid in fiscal year 2010-2011.

-April 1, 2002 MCM takes over operating McMinnville's local access Channel 11 from MCTV.
+- 2001 New agreement also requires a \$1 per month per account PEG access support subscriber fee which must be spent on cable access channel capital equipment. - 2001 City contracts with McMinnville Community Media (MCM), a non-profit corporation, newly formed to operate the local access channel. - 2001 McMinnville Community Media (MCM) contracts with Multnomah County Television (MCTV) to operate the local access channel until MCM can lease space, construct technical connections to McMinnville Marketplace location, and open a new studio. - 2001 City receives \$453,500 from TCI / AT&T a combination of \$352,500 of "past sins money", \$75,000 for MCM to begin operating the local access channel by July 1, 2001, and ~\$26,000 for move to McMinnville Marketplace. - 2002 April 1, 2002 MCM takes over operating McMinnville's local access Channel 11 from MCTV.